whl1729/note/computer/os/apue/02_unix_standardization_and_implementations.md

 #### 2.2.3 The Single UNIX Specification

-1. **The Single UNIX Specification**, a superset of the POSIX.1 standard, specifies additional interfaces that extend the functionality provided by the POSIX.1 specification.
+1. The Single UNIX Specification, a **superset** of the POSIX.1 standard, specifies additional interfaces that extend the functionality provided by the POSIX.1 specification.
 POSIX.1 is equivalent to the Base Specifications portion of the Single UNIX Specification.

 2. The **X/Open System Interfaces (XSI)** option in POSIX.1 describes optional interfaces and defines which optional portions of POSIX.1 must be supported for an implementation to be deemed **XSI conforming**.
-These include file synchronization, thread stack address and size attributes, thread process-shared synchronization, and the `_XOPEN_UNIX` symbolic constant. **Only XSIconforming implementations can be called UNIX systems**.
+These include file synchronization, thread stack address and size attributes, thread process-shared synchronization, and the `_XOPEN_UNIX` symbolic constant. **Only XSI-conforming implementations can be called UNIX systems**.

 ### 2.3 UNIX System Implementations